 For more detail on charges, indictments, or victim compensation, please contact the Ohio Crime Victim Justice Center at 614-848-8500.

 - Bail or Bond: Victims should consider attending arraignment because it is at this time that the court will decide whether to release a defendant on bail or bond and the terms of the bail or bond.
 If a victim is concerned that a defendant released on bond will pose a threat to the victim, the victim can request a criminal protection order in some instances.
+The victim has the right to be heard during arraignment.
 In some instances, a defendant may be released without bail or bond.

 - Pleas: At the initial hearing, the defendant must enter a plea.
 The defendant pleads guilty, not guilty, or no contest (accepts the penalty without admitting guilt).
 If the defendant pleads guilty or no contest, no trial is held, and the offender is sentenced that day or at a later date.
 If the defendant pleads not guilty, a date is set for the trial.

 - Notifications to Victim: Upon request by the victim, the prosecutor will notify victims of upcoming court dates.
-Victims have the right to be present during all hearings in which defendants may be present unless a court expressly finds the victim’s presence will interfere with the defendant’s fair trial rights.
-It is important to note that no court in the State of Ohio or nation has ever found that a victim’s mere presence interferes with the defendant’s right to a fair trial.
+Victims have the right to be present during all public hearings.
+Victims also have the right to be heard any time a victim's right is at stake.
 If a victim wishes to be present during any hearing (including the trial), but has been told he or she cannot be present by a prosecutor or advocate, he or she should contact the Ohio Crime Victim Justice Center immediately to request legal representation to protect his or her right to be present.
 Ohio Crime Victim Justice Center legal services are provided at no charge to crime victims.
 A victim should discuss his or her desire to be present with the advocate or prosecutor well in advance of scheduled hearings to ensure there is time to obtain legal representation if needed.

 If a victims' advocate from the prosecutors office or another system-based advocate has not reached out to the victim prior to the initial hearing, the victim should contact the advocate if the victim wishes to give the court any information concerning bail or a criminal protection order.